 - How much oil to use?
 The amount of oil will depend on the size of your pan but you’ll basically need enough oil to cover the balls by at least 1-2cm.

 - Which oil to use: You’ll want an oil with a high smoke point.
-Vegetable oil or canola oil is your best bet.
+Vegetable oil (like rice bran oil or sunflower oil is your best bet).
 Olive oil is not suitable and it’s flavour will just be wasted here.

 Storage

 You can store any leftover arancini balls in an airtight container in the fridge for 2-3 days.
-They reheat well in the oven at about 180C / 350F for 10 minutes.
+They reheat well in the oven at about 200C / 395F for 12-15 minutes.

 The risotto portion can be made a day ahead of making the arancini and the arancini can be made a day or two before serving (though the fresher the better).